 5.2 Resource Server

-The irods-resource package installs a local unix service account and group named 'irods' and the iRODS binaries.
+The irods-resource package installs the iRODS binaries and management scripts.

 There are no required additional packages, but the administrator will need to run a short setup script that will prompt for iRODS connection information and configure the server.